 - Called: 2011

-Sam is a property specialist and member of Five Paper’s Chambers and Partners and Legal 500 ranked Property Team.
+Sam is a property and trusts specialist and member of Five Paper’s Property Division.
+Sam is ranked as a leading individual in both Chambers and Partners and Legal 500.

 Sam also accepts instructions through the Bar Pro Bono Unit.

 Release from covenants, enforcement of covenants, adverse possession claims, commercial leases, leasehold enfranchisement, injunctions and boundary disputes.
 Claims arising from Japanese Knotweed and associated issues.
 Acting for landlords, property managers and RTM companies in the Property Chamber.

 - Resisted an appeal to the Court of Appeal in the matter of Frejek v Frejek on the basis that unwitting breach of a Court order still constitutes contempt of Court

 - Application for release from restrictive covenant in the Upper Tribunal to allow for residential development

 - Resisted an appeal in the B&PC (Chancery Division) relating to beneficial interests determined by a gifted deposit form

 - Acted for the successful Respondent trustees in an appeal in the B&PC (Chancery Division) in a claim for adverse possession of commercial property